 There was a restructure of the Revenues and Benefits Partnership for 2015/16, following an earlier review, which introduced savings of £103,468 pa on a recurring basis for the Council.
 Moving forward, the renewed budget for 2016/17 onwards has been based on achieving delivery of the service with a 2% vacancy factor.
 This will lead to a saving of £52,710 for the partnership annually and a £19,866 saving to the Council against budget.

-Over the four years, this represents efficiency savings of £0.5m.
+Over the four years of this Plan, this Revenues and Benefits Partnership strategy represents efficiency savings of £0.5m.